Gemstones-related

 Why aren’t miners paid salaries?

-In Tanzania it is uncommon to have salaried positions with benefits, time off, family leave in any sector (outside of high-end office jobs in major cities), and these artisanal miners are self-employed with their own mining claims that they work themselves or have others work for them.
+In Tanzania, outside of the large cities, it is extremely uncommon to have salaried positions with benefits, time off, family leave in any sector.
+Artisanal miners are self-employed with their own mining claims that they work themselves or have others work for them.
 They normally sell the gems they mine to local brokers who give them a small amount of money, then those brokers flip and sell those gems a number of times until export.
 Moyo Gems provides gemstone education so that the women know what they are finding, free occupational health and safety training, financial literacy training, and access to a market where they have the opportunity to sell their gems directly, netting about 95% of the export price instead of 10-30% that they would normally receive.

 Do the miners know that you are using their photos?